 DriverMap Human Transcription Factor Signature Panel

 The DriverMap Human Transcription Factor Signature Panel enables gene signature-based inference and quantitative evaluation of 343 key transcription factors by providing expression data for 2,649 human genes.
 The panel provides expression data on both transcription factors and their known target genes.
 The panel was assembled by integrating data from the literature using a natural language processing (NLP) framework, expert manual curation, and open-access databases linking transcription factors to their target genes.
 As a result, the DriverMap Human Transcription Assay provides expression data for 6,401 possible regulation pathways linking 343 distinct transcription factors.

 All the benefits of the DriverMap Technology

-DriverMap kits include all necessary reagents and components required to generate 96 targeted RNA-Seq libraries.
+DriverMap kits include all necessary reagents and components required to generate 96 targeted RNA-Seq libraries ready for sequencing.
 The DriverMap technology can effectively be used with total RNA derived from blood, cell culture, or fresh frozen or formalin-fixed paraffin-embedded (FFPE) tissue.

-Murine orthologs of 4,700 key human genes included in the Pan-Cancer, LINCSx and Hallmark Signatures panels are available as a separate DriverMap mouse panel.
+Murine orthologs of 4,700 key human genes included in the Pan-Cancer, LINCSx and Hallmark Signatures panels are available as a separate DriverMap Mouse Targeted Panel.